junit-pioneer/junit-pioneer/CONTRIBUTING.md

 * design code to avoid optionality wherever feasibly possible
 * in all remaining cases, prefer `Optional` over `null`

-#### Assertions

-All tests shall use [AssertJ](https://assertj.github.io/doc/)'s assertions and not the ones built into Jupiter:

-* more easily discoverable API
-* more detailed assertion failures

-Yes, use it even if Jupiter's assertions are as good or better (c.f. `assertTrue(bool)` vs `assertThat(bool).isTrue()`) - that will spare us the discussion which assertion to use in a specific case.

-Pioneer now has its own assertions for asserting not directly executed tests.
-This means asserting `ExecutionResults`.
-We can divide those kinds of assertions into two categories: test case assertions and test suite assertions.
- - Test case assertions are the ones where you assert a single test, e.g.: it failed with an exception or succeeded.
- For those, use the assertions that being with `hasSingle...`, e.g.: `hasSingleSucceededTest()`.
- - Test suite assertions are the ones where you assert multiple tests and their outcomes, e.g.: three tests started, two failed, one succeeded.
- For those, use the assertions that being with `hasNumberOf...`, e.g.: `hasNumberOfFailedTests(1)`.

-Do not mix the two - while technically correct (meaning you _can_ write `hasNumberOfFailedTests(3).hasSingleSucceededTest()`) it is better to handle them separately.

 #### Thread-safety

 It must be safe to use Pioneer's extensions in a test suite that is executed in parallel.